 The Equal Employment Opportunity Commission (EEOC) allows employers their own protections by letting them screen out applicants who could be dangerous or pose safety risks, as long as that screening does not involve racial discrimination.

 But the EEOC also tells employers to give applicants with criminal records a chance to explain their circumstances and justify their hiring.
 This can be quite helpful.

 You may want to reveal your misdemeanor record on your own, rather than wait to respond to a flagged background check.

 Though you have the right not to inform potential employers of arrests which did not lead to convictions or misdemeanors which were removed from your record, it may be better to do so anyway.
 In fact, revealing a misdemeanor may actually help you to get a job, according to the Houston Chronicle.

 An honest approach indicates you take responsibility for your actions.
 It also gives you a chance to explain how you've learned and grown from the experience.
 By contrast, trying to hide your misdemeanor record can do more harm to your job chances than the actual record.

 Keep all this in mind when seeking employment after a misdemeanor arrest or conviction.
 And be sure to contact the Neal Davis Law Firm if you need legal help.
-Call us today for a free legal review.
+Call us today for a legal review.